-Bake for 10 minutes until the cookies look set, rotating the pans half-way through.
+Bake for 10 to 12 minutes until the cookies look set, rotating the pans half-way through.

 Let the cookies cool on the baking sheet for 2 minutes, then use a large spatula to transfer them to a cooling rack to cool completely.
 Serve and enjoy!